coding-to-music/battlecode2021/README.md

 Some tweets about battlecode are on [Twitter](https://twitter.com/search?q=thomasconnors%20battlecode)
 A great postmortum from 2020 [Team Battlegaode](http://web.mit.edu/agrebe/www/battlecode/20/index.html)

+It is assumed you will be developing on a linux environment, this document provides instructions for Chromebook and also there are some references to Digitalocean, that way you can use the cloud for your development environment, giving access to greater stability and unlimted resources.
+By developing in Digitalocean you can create specific environments and install and remove software without worrying about it messing up your Chromebook or main computer.
+Generally I have to wipe and rebuild my chromebook linux environment several times per year, all the various changes end up hurting the stablility of the chromebook, so better to use Digitalocean in the cloud as your messy sandbox.

 # Setup your computer, we will cover each item
 ## Enable Linux on your Chromebook